CIRCLES & RITES OF PASSAGE

 We are partnering with other regional nonprofits to help at-risk youth, homeless, and all people who seek to live lives of wholeness and healing.
 Please reach out if you are called to join us or donate to our mission.

-- Tue, Jan 04Hybrid: Black Lake and online optionJan 04, 7:00 PM – Mar 29, 7:00 PMHybrid: Black Lake and online option, Tumwater, WA 98512, USAThis is a 12 week course that introduces a series of nature-based lessons, skills, and strategies to increase self-compassion, understanding, knowledge, acceptance, love, and more.
-This is a path that guides you to connect more intimately and honestly with your nature in nature.
+- Mon, Aug 01Hybrid: Black Lake and online optionAug 01, 7:00 PM – Oct 31, 7:00 PMHybrid: Black Lake and online option, Tumwater, WA 98512, USAAn 8 month course introducing a series of nature-based lessons, skills, and strategies to increase self-compassion, understanding, acceptance, confidence, resilience and love.
+Connect your nature to nature to find your way and place in the world, culminating in a summer vision quest.

 - Time is TBDTumwater